 Greater de jure judicial independence appears to improve election integrity in the ‘toughest’ cases, where competition is most limited.
 The results shown here are consistent with the theory that de jure reform creates greater opportunities for legal mobilization, resulting in reduced election manipulation when the ruling party has limited incentives to intervene; an effect which declines as competitiveness compels ruling parties to apply pressure to protect their election-manipulation efforts.

 How confident can we be in this result, given the tangled relationship between election fraud, competition, and the courts?
 There are both theoretical and model-based reasons to be confident that the level of pre-reform competition is not a confounder for the results here.
 First, prior work does not show that competition is associated with greater de jure independence in non-democracies (J. Staton, Reenock, and Holsinger 2020; Epperly 2019).
 Second, balancing on pre-reform level of competition and transitional elections helps control for the possibility of such an effect.
 Additional robustness checks in the appendix show that the results are robust to different sampling frames and selection models.
-Finally, country fixed-effects models, help reduce the risk of omitted variable bias.
+Finally, country fixed-effects in all models help reduce the risk of omitted variable bias.
 Within the limits of observational data on interconnected political processes, the results of this research design provide strong evidence that greater de jure independence can reduce electoral fraud substantially in low-competition settings, but have no effect in more competitive ones.

 While this theory specifically concerns election manipulation, it offers insights for the broader debate on the relationship between courts’ de jure and de facto independence.
 Studies in that literature often rely on general measures of de facto independence, like Linzer and Staton’s (2015) measure of latent judicial independence.
 This approach can obscure the fact that courts may be permitted to rule independently on the economic issues captured by some indicators in LJI (for example), but come under pressure in more sensitive political cases captured by other indicators.
 Such patterns may help explain the mixed findings in the literature.

-This model offers a framework for moving this debate forward, by predicting which policy domains will allow for de facto independence to grow out of de jure reforms.
+This model offers a framework for moving this debate forward, by predicting which policy domains will allow for de facto independence to grow out of de jure reforms. .
+For de jure reforms to be effective in a particular domain, as this article shows, four scope conditions must be met: A) there must be access to the de jure independent courts in that domain B) there must be actors with incentives to go to court against the state, even if the odds of winning are low, C) judges must have an incentive to rule against the government at times, and D) the ruling party’s incentive to intervene must be low.
+In the electoral context, it is likely that conditions B and C hold generally: politicians and civil groups have multiple incentives to go to court, even when defeat is all but assured; judges have incentives to rule against the ruling party at times, if only to uphold courts’ broader regime-sustaining benefits.
+The first and fourth conditions are thus more likely to be decisive; they are met here when competitiveness is low and there are no special electoral courts; they fail when electoral cases are heard in special courts or as competitiveness increases.